Vanilla phaeantha

-Neotropics, namely in Brazil, Venezuela, Colombia, Trinidad & Tobago, Martinique, Jamaica, Cuba, Panama, Costa Rica, Mexico and also in the USA, Collier County.
+Neotropics, namely in Brazil, Venezuela, Colombia, Trinidad & Tobago, Martinique, Jamaica, Cuba, Panama, Costa Rica, Mexico and also in Collier County, Florida, USA.
 In Florida it occurs in cypress swamps and hammocks at elevations of less than 20 m (67 feet).

 Vanilla phaeantha has persistent, leathery, flat leaves up to 15 cm long, hence about the same length as the internodes or slightly shorter.
 Flowers are borne in racemes of about 12 flowers, located in the axils of the leaves.
 Sepals and petals are green, leathery and rigid except for the yellow to cream-colored lip.
 Fruits are cylindrical, up to 10 cm (4 inches) long and 1 cm (0.4 inches) in diameter.